 From Substack: How we’ll enforce Community Guidelines

 We approach Community Guidelines enforcement with a baseline assumption of positive intent.
 If we take action on a comment, we’ll provide a reason where it makes sense to do so.
 Transparency and good faith are important to us, and we want to communicate our expectations as clearly as possible.
+If you believe someone has violated the Substack guidelines, please report the comment to the Substack Community team by using the “Report comment” option next to the comment.
+For more, click HERE.

 Our team has full discretion to remove comments that we deem misaligned with the Community Guidelines, or to suspend individuals—temporarily or permanently—for behaviors that we deem inappropriate.